wapiti-scanner/arsenic/docs/index.rst

 websites, web scraping or anything else you need a web browser for.
 It uses real web browsers using the `Webdriver`_ specification.

-While it is built on top of `aiohttp`_, it can be used from any asyncio-compatible framework, such as `Tornado`_.
+While it is built on top of `httpx`_, it can be used from any asyncio-compatible framework, such as `Tornado`_.